 In order to determine if you’re writing good articles as a freelancer, you might want to consider these factors.

-One of the things I enjoy most about digital writing and freelance writing for online clients is that I can see how often a piece of content has been liked on Facebook, favorited on Twitter and Retweeted, and Pinned on Pinterest sometimes.
-Usually on the back end of a digital website, the editors are monitoring Google analytics and looking at how a certain piece of content is trending.
+One of the things I enjoy most about digital writing and freelance writing for online clients is that I can see how often a piece of content has been liked on Facebook, favorited on Twitter and retweeted, and pinned on Pinterest sometimes.
+Usually on the back end of a digital website, the editors are monitoring Google Analytics and looking at how a certain piece of content is trending.
 Some of my editors have said to me in the past, “XX piece of content you wrote for us is doing very well.
 Do you have any ideas similar to that to pitch?”
 (When a piece of great content is performing well and getting a lot of clicks, usually a homepage editor will see that through analytics and make sure it’s positioned “above the fold” of their homepage as long as it keeps performing well.)
 Those “immediate results” that I learned while working on staff as a digital editor at websites can be quite gratifying in a way that a print magazine doesn’t necessarily deliver.
 (That’s just one way you can come up with article ideas.)

-If you want to make sure you’re turning in good content–or even better, great content–I think it’s wise to ask your editor how you can improve your writing to deliver work that will help them maximize audience engagement and traffic goals.
+If you want to make sure you’re turning in good articles as a freelancer–or even better, great content–I think it’s wise to ask your editor how you can improve your writing to deliver work that will help them maximize audience engagement and traffic goals.
 (Here’s how freelancers should use social media to get more assignments.)